bartektelec/posts/k3s_ha.md

   privileged: true
 ```

-and also it will need volumeMounts
+and also it will need persistant volumes so the settings won't get lost after restart
 ```
 volumeMounts:
   - name: zigbee2mqtt-data